Enhance application security with FORTIFY_SOURCE

 The intended use in glibc is that by default no protection is

-done, when the above GCC 4.0+ and -D_FORTIFY_SOURCE=1 is used
+done, when the above GCC 4.0+ and-D_FORTIFY_SOURCE=1

 at optimization level 1 and above, security measures that